fusiondew/Xeverous.github.io/content/generic/glossary.md

 `smart pointer` - a pointer that <del>is smart</del> automatically manages underlying resource (not necessarily memory).
 Standard library offers classes for unique ownership model (`std::unique_ptr`) and shared ownership model (`std::shared_ptr`, `std::weak_ptr`).
 Additional and legacy smart pointers are offered by Boost.
 [SO question](https://stackoverflow.com/questions/106508/what-is-a-smart-pointer-and-when-should-i-use-one).

 `std` - the standard library namespace.
 Every identifier except macros is inside this namespace.
+More namespaces are possible in the future.

 `STL` - standard template library.
-More than 95% of standard C++ library.
+More than 90% (or even 95%) of C++ standard library.
 Templates are found in various headers - this term is simply covering them all.

 `strict aliasing` - an assumption that pointers to unrelated types (not sharing same inheritance tree) can never point to the same object.
 All variants of `char` and `void` pointers are excluded from this rule (because they are used for unknown type reads/writes).
 Strict aliasing allows multiple optimizations because compiler can assume certain data is not overriden between various instructions.
 Strict aliasing is very highly encouraged by the C++ standard.
 Enabled by default in all major compilers and requires certain flag to compile code which violates this rule.